OMerkel/Meiern/doc/software_architecture.md

 ## Test Coverage

-- All core classes have dedicated unit tests in `gtest/`:
+- All core classes, including `Logger`, have dedicated unit tests in `gtest/`:
-  - CyclicList, Die, DiceCup, MeiernDiceCup, Announcement, Player, Game
+  - CyclicList, Die, DiceCup, MeiernDiceCup, Announcement, Player, Game, Logger
+- Logger tests cover:
+  - Console and file sink enable/disable
+  - Log file setup, invalid file handling
+  - All log levels and stream entry points
-- Tests cover normal, edge, and error cases for all major methods.
+  - RAII and move semantics for `LogStream`
+  - Disabled logging (no sink enabled)
+  - Manipulators and flush
+- All lines in Logger are covered, including error and edge cases.
 - To run tests:
   - Build with CMake
   - Run the test executable in `bin/`